websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 You can configure DXP's built-in data source with your database the first time you run DXP by using the [Setup Wizard](../running-liferay-for-the-first-time.md).
 Or you can configure the data source in a [`portal-ext.properties` file](../../reference/portal-properties.md) based on the [Database Template](../../reference/database-templates.md) for your database.

-Otherwise, you can configure the data source in JBoss EAP.

-### Configuring the JBoss EAP Data Source
+## Data Source Configuration in JBoss EAP

 If you're using JBoss to manage the data source, follow these steps: